 - Currency: The local currency is the Mexican Peso (MXN) and is around 15 MXN to 1 USD

-- Outside of major tourist zones, stick to bottled beverages and avoid ordering any uncooked food items like salads, especially outside the major tourist zones.
+- Water: Outside of major tourist zones, stick to bottled beverages and avoid ordering any uncooked food items like salads, especially outside the major tourist zones.
 Beware of ice cubes that may have been made with tap water.

 - Power: Mexican power voltage is 127 V 60 Hz; Power sockets A & B

 - Entry: To enter, you will need a U.S. passport valid for at least 6 months after your departure date.

 - Getting Around: The best way to get around is by public transport or renting a car.

 - Tipping in Mexico is not only customary but is expected and appreciated in return for good service.